GangCaoLab/CoolBox/docs/source/installation.md

 ## Usage

-There are two kinds of way to use CoolBox.
+CoolBox can be use in two ways.
-Directly using it's Python API or using the command line interface.
+Directly using its Python API or using the command line interface.

 ### API